GSA/datagov-website/www.data.gov/apps.md

 Compare: Comparisons of exposure across the whole state or selected county
 Application:
 The Risk Finder is designed to provide local regions and policy makers with the tailored local information they need to understand and respond to the risks of sea level rise and coastal flooding.

-* [United States Interagency Elevation Inventory](#tools-t17 "United States Interagency Elevation Inventory"): Displays availability of high-accuracy topographic and bathymetric data for the United States and its territories.
+## United States Interagency Elevation Inventory

+Displays availability of high-accuracy topographic and bathymetric data for the United States and its territories.

 Sponsor:
 NOAA